-Lots of people are asking the question: “How do we get back to playing handbells, when we have to do social distancing?”
+When the Covid-19 pandemic caused shut-downs and cancellations, many handbell rehearsals and performances were cancelled or postponed.
+As we cautiously got back to gathering with other people again, the question was asked: “How do we get back to playing handbells, when we have to do social distancing?”
 It’s certainly a challenge, when you consider the usual handbell rehearsal or performance, with so much sharing of space and equipment.
 Musicians work as a team to make music in a limited amount of space.
 Tables are arranged in lines, music is shared between pairs of ringers, and people reach for shared bells during each piece.

 But what if there were some handbell arrangements that could still be played with social distancing?
 What if a group of ringers could get together without needing to share bells, or even use tables?
-Members of the handbell community have been discussing this a lot in recent months.
+Members of the handbell community discussed this a lot.
 We realised that we have several hundred pieces available from Choraegus that could allow groups to play handbells while still observing social distancing recommendations.

 Accompanied 6-bell pieces suitable for social distancing